sponnify/map_tournament_wiki/players.md

 # Player's Guide

 {: .highlight }
-Welcome to the Mapping Appreciation Project (MAP) player's guide.
-This comprehensive resource contains everything you need to know about participating in the tournament.
+This guide provides comprehensive information for players participating in the MAP Tournament.
+As a player, you are responsible for maintaining active participation, following tournament rules, and coordinating with your team captain.
+All tournament matches take place between **Friday 23:59 UTC** and **Monday 23:59 UTC** on their designated weekends.
 For a complete overview of the tournament, see the [Tournament Overview]({{ site.baseurl }}/tournament-info/core-info/overview/).

 ---